-In the 19/20 season, highlights include debuts with Stockholm Philharmonic Orchestra, RAI Turin, BBC Symphony Orchestra, Orchestre Philharmonique du Luxembourg, Stavanger Symphony Orchestra, Munich Chamber Orchestra and Malmo Symphony orchestra.
+In the 19/20 season, highlights include debuts with Stockholm Philharmonic Orchestra, RAI Turin, BBC Symphony Orchestra, Orchestre Philharmonique du Luxembourg, Stavanger Symphony Orchestra, Malmo Symphony Orchestra and Munich Chamber Orchestra.
 Bancroft also returns for engagements with the Danish National Symphony Orchestra and the BBC National Orchestra of Wales.
 In the USA, he will make his debuts with the Seattle and Cincinnati symphony orchestras.
 Bancroft will also have his debut concerts in China, where he will be working with the NCPA Orchestra in Beijing amongst others.

-Born in Los Angeles, Bancroft studied the trumpet at the California Institute of the Arts, alongside additional studies in harp, flute, cello, and Ghanaian music and dance.
+Bancroft studied trumpet at the California Institute of the Arts, alongside additional studies in harp, flute, cello, and Ghanaian music and dance.
 He then went on to receive an MMus with Distinction from the Royal Conservatoire of Scotland in orchestral conducting.
-While studying in Scotland he conducted orchestras such as the Royal Scottish National Orchestra, BBC Scottish Symphony Orchestra and the contemporary music ensemble, RedNote.
-He also played trumpet with the BBC Scottish Symphony Orchestra on many occasions.
+While studying in Scotland he played trumpet with the BBC Scottish Symphony Orchestra on many occasions.

-Bancroft continued his studies in the Netherlands, where he is now based, and is a graduate of the prestigious Nationale Master Orkestdirectie through the Conservatorium van Amsterdam and the Royal Conservatoire of The Hague.
-As a student, his main mentors were Edward Carroll, Kenneth Montgomery, Ed Spanjaard and Jac van Steen.
+He continued his studies in the Netherlands, where he is now based, and is a graduate of the prestigious Nationale Master Orkestdirectie through the Conservatorium van Amsterdam and the Royal Conservatoire of The Hague.
+As a student, his main mentors were Edward Carroll, Kenneth Montgomery, Ed Spanjaard, and Jac van Steen.